 - 1. Courses that have been failed or in which the student did not earn a minimum acceptable grade at SXU cannot be retaken for credit outside of Saint Xavier University. - 2.
 Course grades earned away from SXU must meet the requirements of the University program into which they are being credited. - 3.
 Students cannot take a class off campus in a higher level than which they were placed by the SXU placement tests. - 4.
-Students on academic probation cannot take courses at another college without permission from the assistant provost in the Office of Records and Registration. - 5.
-Only courses that have received prior approval will be accepted for transfer credit. - 6.An official transcript must be submitted to the Office of Records and Registration to receive transfer - 7.Off-campus course/s will not factor into the SXU GPA.
+Students are asked to validate reason for requesting to take off-campus course, especially when SXU is offering same course. - 5.
+Students on academic probation cannot take courses at another college without special permission from the provost. - 6.Only courses that have received prior approval will be accepted for transfer credit. - 7.An official transcript must be submitted to admission@sxu.edu to receive transfer credit. - 8.Off-campus course/s will not factor into the SXU GPA.